All Episodes

 But you should believe them, Sean, because they're acting out in cities where this has all been planned out.

-The so-called bail reform, which is nothing more than a euphemism for let them out, let them all out, uh, and then prosecutors funded by Democrat Socialists of America who don't believe in incarceration, they don't believe in prosecution or jail.
+The so-called bail reform, which is nothing more than a euphemism for let them out, let them all out, and then prosecutors funded by Democrats, Socialists of America who don't believe in incarceration.

-This is a lot of pieces coming together, and this is a time that Republicans, conservatives, independents, and Democrats need to recognize that if you believe in America as our founding fathers started it, and if you like the country that you're living in, you better vote for Donald Trump.
+And this is a time that Republicans, conservatives, independents, and Democrats need to recognize that if you believe in America as our founding fathers started it, and if you like the country that you're living in, you better vote for Donald Trump.

 Otherwise, it's all going left and it's going south, without a doubt.

-You know, it's four years of non-stop rage, psychosis, hatred, the media, the mob I call them, the Democratic Party.
+You know, it's four years of nonstop rage, psychosis, hatred, the media, the mob, I call them, the Democratic Party.

 It's like Donald Trump lives in their head.

-And uh the facts are the facts.
+And the facts are the facts.

 They want legislation from the bench.

-And I left after I think it was just four years, because I was an activist and I followed law and precedent, and it wasn't consistent with who I was.
+And I left after, I think it was just four years, because I was an activist, and I followed law and precedent, and it wasn't consistent with who I was.

 And so what you've got now are the Democrats who are looking to the Supreme Court as another legislative branch of government.